pedrodb87/terraform-team3/terraform-project/README.md

+## in your CLI git clone git@github.com:pedrodb87/terraform-team3.git

-## Make sure that a project is set.
-You wont be able to access/create your resources without a project already set.
+## in GCP you wont be able to access/create your resources without a project already set.
 Go to the project folder and do terraform init and terraform apply.
 If you get an error, make sure you have cloud API enabled.
 If you don’t have it available terraform will give you a link with the information to enable it.
 Once enabled, wait a few minutes while it propagates to the GC systems.

 # Once a project is created, take note of the project name and ID.

 # Look for variables file and edit the name of the project into the default part.
-In our case the name of our project is :
+In our case the ID of our project is :

 # plucky-tract-350819

-#  So in our variables we will put this project name in the default section like so:
+#  So in our variables we will put this project ID in the default section like so:

 		variable "project_name" {